 I started using SQL Developer in 2013.
 Back then version 4.0 was the latest and greatest.
 But the capabilities of the formatter were disappointing.
 In 2017 Oracle released version 4.2 with a new formatter and has been improving it ever since.
 Version 19.2 brought us dynamic JavaScript actions within the parse-tree query language Arbori.
 And now I must admit that I’m really impressed with the formatting capabilities of the latest versions of SQL Developer.
 Arbori is a hidden gem.

-In this blog post I explain how the formatter works and how the output can be tweaked using two simple SQL queries.
+In this blog post, I explain how the formatter works and how the output can be tweaked using two simple SQL queries.

 If you only want to activate the coding styles suggested by the Trivadis PL/SQL & SQL Coding Guidelines, install the settings as described here.

 Formatting is all about adding (or removing) whitespace (line breaks, spaces or tabs) between significant tokens.
 That sounds easy.
 Well, it’s not.
 Because the formatting requirements are very different.
 Ultimately, it’s all about beautifying the code.
 And almost every developer has their own views on what makes code look good.
-Furthermore, it is technically demanding to provide a tool suite that is able to handle different coding styles via configuration.
+Furthermore, it is technically demanding to provide a tool suite that can handle different coding styles via configuration.

 The following figure illustrates the formatting process in SQL Developer.